LautaroBlasco23/personal-config/README.md

 Because I mess up my OS every so often.
 So here are some things I maybe should remember every time I start over.

-I'm gonna update this repo every time I discovered a new cool thing.
+I'm gonna update this repo every time I discover a new cool thing.

 # Fedora 39: